tjknoth/cse130-web/lectures/00-hello.md

 ## The above language is "equivalent to" every PL!

-- But good luck writing QuickSort ...
+But good luck writing
-- ... or Plants v.
-Zombies
+- QuickSort
+- Fortnite
-- ... or Spotify!
+- Spotify

 <br>
 <br>